 It says he “marched to”, kept in step with” and “directed his life to guard, observe and not violate” the Law of Moses.
 This is declared many years after the ascension of Jesus.

-Therefore, according to the Holy-Spirit-inspired Word of God, those rumors about Paul, that he taught others to forsake the Law of Moses and to not circumcise the male children, were “nothing“; they were “false accusations” (Please read ‘Zealous for the Law‘).
+Therefore, according to the Spirit-inspired Word of God, those rumors about Paul, that he taught others to forsake the Law of Moses and to not circumcise the male children, were “nothing“; they were “false accusations” (Please click this link and read ‘Zealous for the Law‘).

-The “false accusations” in Acts 21:21 are either ignored, or they are being taught as “true accusations“ by today’s mainstream theology.
+These “false accusations” in Acts 21:21 are either ignored, or they are being taught as ‘true accusations’ by today’s mainstream theologians.

-Not only does the ‘Word of God’ state that Paul did not teach against circumcision nor the Law of Moses, but the Holy-Spirit-inspired Word of God states that Paul himself was living his life observing/guarding the Law of Moses when James spoke these words!
+Not only does the ‘Word of God’ state that Paul did not teach against circumcision or the Law of Moses, but the Spirit-inspired Word of God states that Paul himself was living his life observing/guarding the Law of Moses when James spoke these words!

 Tragically, the current mainstream doctrine teaches the opposite of what the Word of God teaches.